 It is all the more heinous given Northern Ireland’s unique law that requires all serious crimes, including rape, to be reported to police.
 This will place benefits assessors in a difficult position, where they must report disclosures of rape to police, or risk being criminalised themselves.
 The impact on rape victims cannot be underestimated – many will feel re-traumatised by police questioning and a criminal investigation that they are not ready or able to endure.
 Others will view a ‘rape assessment’ and forced criminal investigation as too great a barrier, and will simply not claim the benefits their family needs.

 The rape clause is, however, only half of the story.
 It is a product of the fundamentally flawed two-child tax credit cap, which is an attack on children, on families and on women.
-It is estimated that the two-child cap will push an extra 200,000 children below the poverty line, and will hit vulnerable families like single mothers and victims of domestic violence hardest.
+It is estimated that the two-child cap will push an extra 200,000 children below the poverty line, and will hit vulnerable families like single mothers and victims of domestic abuse hardest.
 And in Northern Ireland, where abortion is inaccessible to women who cannot afford to travel to GB, the impact of the cap will be even more acute.

 Women’s Aid in Northern Ireland, along with our sisters across the UK, are united in opposition to both the 2-child cap and the rape clause, and we are backed by organisations across civil society working with victims, with families, with women and with children.
 Our Northern Irish politicians in Westminster, who have all previously voiced their opposition to both the two-child cap and the rape clause, must use all influence at their disposal to pressure the Conservative Government to revoke this abhorrent law.
 The question for Theresa May must be not if they revoke this horrendous law, but when.